For more information

 Vision, Mission, and Educational Objectives

-The vision of the University of Houston Petroleum Engineering Program is to be a center of world-class petroleum engineering education, research and service in Houston, the center of the world petroleum industry.
+The vision of the University of Houston Petroleum Engineering Department is to be a center of world-class petroleum engineering education, research and service in Houston, the center of the world petroleum industry.

-Graduates of the University of Houston petroleum Engineering Program will:
+Graduates of the University of Houston Petroleum Engineering Department will:

 • address the challenges of the world’s energy needs responsibly,